RetroPie/RetroPie-Docs/docs/Overclocking.md

 As much as copying someone else's settings simply may not work, people still ask for them, so here are some usually-safe baselines to start from:

+Note: On the Raspberry Pi 2/3 you have the option of a [additional 16MB of RAM](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=180420)
 #### Raspberry Pi 1

 ~~~